 Submissions

-For a regular submission to Journal of Social Ontology, please send your manuscript prepared for anonymous review (see requirements for submission below) to submission.jso.philosophy@univie.ac.at.
+If you would like to submit your manuscript to Journal of Social Ontology, please send your manuscript prepared for anonymous review (see requirements below) to submission.jso.philosophy@univie.ac.at.
+Manuscripts that do not adhere to our submission requirements will be automatically declined.

 Journal Sections

-The Journal of Social Ontology publishes regular journal articles, book reviews, book symposia, special issues and—newly introduced—the shorter, tighter, more focused format of discussion articles.
+The Journal of Social Ontology publishes regular journal articles, book reviews, book symposia, special issues and—newly introduced—the shorter, tighter, more focused format of discussion articles—which aim to provide space for a wider variety of contributions to foster ongoing conversations in the field.
+Articles published in this section (designated ‘discussion articles’) may be shorter than a typical journal article.
+They may also be more tightly focused in terms of their scope.
 (Read more about the new format of discussion articles.)

 JSO‘s Peer Review Policy